 Oz Hardwick is a York-based writer, photographer and musician, who has been published extensively worldwide, and has read everywhere from Glastonbury Festival to New York, via countless back rooms of pubs.
-His fifth poetry collection, The Ringmaster’s Apprentice, was published this year by Valley Press.
+His most recent poetry collection is The Ringmaster’s Apprentice (Valley Press, 2014), and his sixth collection, The House of Ghosts and Mirrors (Valley Press) will be published in September 2017.
 A keen collaborator with other artists, Oz has had work performed by classical musicians in UK concert halls, by flamenco musicians in Italian villas, and with experimental sound and film artists in an Australian cinema.
 By day he is Professor of English and Programme Leader for English and Writing at Leeds Trinity University.
 In his spare time, Oz is a respected music journalist.
 ‘The poetry is as good as it gets’ – HQ

 The Ringmaster’s Apprentice